arloliu/copy-node-modules/README.md

 * `-d|--dev`: whether modules in `devDependencies` field of `package.json` should be also copied.
 * `-c|--concurrency`: max number of root packages whose files are being copied concurrently.
 * `-v|--verbose`: verbose mode.
-* `-f|--filter`: A Regular Expression, files that match this expression will be copied.
-It also matches directories fi. `-f index.html` matches `path/index.html` but not `path/` and because of this `index.html` is not copied.
+* `-f|--filter`: regular Expression, files that match this expression will be copied; it also matches directories fi:
+    -f index.html` matches `path/index.html` but not `path/` and because of this `index.html` is not copied.

 ## License